andybp85/clean-code-workspace/chap14/README.md

 I tried this on my own and got most of it, besides checking if there should be a default return value for `getInteger`.

+### Abstract ArgumentMarshaller

+I'm not running any tests so I can't see exactly what Bob's seeing, but I couldn't even run the program until all the `ArgumentMarshaller`s had implemented the now-abstract methods, because the concrete marshallers no longer extended the abstract base properly.
+So, I'm not sure if tests would even run until this whole section is completed.